Soprano won't sing for Trump, quits Mormon Tabernacle Choir

 The Trump Inauguration hit a sour note Friday when a soprano for the Mormon Tabernacle Choir quit rather than perform for the President-elect.

 Jan Chamberlin wrote in a resignation letter to choir president Ron Jarrett — and her fellow singers — that she "could never look myself in the mirror again with self-respect" if she participated in the Jan.
-20 ceremony, NBC News has confirmed.
+20 ceremony.

 "I have spent several sleepless nights and days in turmoil and agony," Chamberlin wrote in a letter she also posted on Facebook.
 "I have reflected carefully on both sides of the issue, prayed a lot, talked with family and friends, and searched my soul.
 I've tried to tell myself that by not going to the inauguration, that I would be able to stay in Choir for all the other good reasons."